Jetfire: Books

 Jetfire appears in the novels Transformers: Exodus and Transformers: Retribution.
 A former Seeker, Jetfire chooses to side with the Autobots rather than joining the Decepticons along with most of his fellow Seekers and becomes one of a handful of Autobots who are flight capable.
 He proves to be a valuable asset, and remains behind on Cybertron to aid the Wreckers when the Ark departs.
-Despite his valiant efforts, some Autobots-notably Wheeljack-continued to doubt his loyalty and suspected that he was a double-agent for the Decepticons.
+Despite his valiant efforts, some Autobots-notably Wheeljack-continued to doubt his loyalty and suspected that he was a double agent for the Decepticons.
 Jetfire proved his loyalty by joining a mission under Ultra Magnus to rescue Alpha Trion from Shockwave.

 Games

 Jetfire is one of the playable Autobots in the 2010 video game Transformers: War for Cybertron, and speaks with an English accent (similar to his film incarnation).
 In the Decepticon campaign, he starts out as one of Starscream's partners in charge of guarding the dark energon.
 He also tries to warn Megatron about the deadly effects of dark energon, but his cries fall on deaf ears, as the Decepticon leader immerses himself in it, becoming more powerful.
 After that Starscream turns his allegiance to Megatron.
 Jetfire fled the scene, joining the Autobots.

 In the Autobot campaign, Jetfire joins Air Raid and Silverbolt in flying in orbit of Cybertron to take down the armed Decepticon orbital station Trypticon, which is preventing Autobot transport ships from leaving the dying planet.
-The aerial trio enter Trypticon and destroy his cooling systems and plasma reactor, disabling his main weapon.
-Unfortunately, the attacks are not enough to disable Trypticon, so they enter his core and destroy his transformation cog, forcing him to revert into his true form.
-Forced to transform into dinosaur mode, Trypticon sets a course toward the Autobot city of Iacon with the intent of decimating it, but the Autobot trio destroy his flight pack, sending him crashing into the planet.
+The aerial trio enters Trypticon and destroys his cooling systems and plasma reactor, disabling his main weapon.
+Unfortunately, the attacks are not enough to disable Trypticon, so they enter his core and destroy his transformation cog, forcing him to revert to his true form.
+Forced to transform into dinosaur mode, Trypticon sets a course toward the Autobot city of Iacon with the intent of decimating it, but the Autobot trio destroys his flight pack, sending him crashing into the planet.
 This leaves Optimus Prime and his ground-based team with the task of finishing off Trypticon before he lays further waste on Iacon.

 Jetfire is playable in the last level of Transformers: Fall of Cybertron.
-The player's mission as Jetfire is to destroy the Decepticon tow cables, and helped Jazz knock Bruticus off the Ark.
+The player's mission as Jetfire is to destroy the Decepticon tow cables and help Jazz knock Bruticus off the Ark.